Couple injured as unexploded shell goes off in Tangdhar

 Kupwara: A couple was injured after an unexploded shell went off in Kuth Nard Bahek area in Tangdhar in north Kashmir’s Kupwara district on Saturday.

-An official said that the incident took place this afternoon when the couple was on way to forests for grazing their cattle.
+An official said that the incident took place this afternoon when the couple was on their way to forests to graze their cattle.

 He said that they were shifted to a nearby hospital for treatment, however, after initial treatment the duo was shifted to Srinagar hospital.

-The official identified the couple as Ghulam Yahya son of Habibullah and his wife Zulekha Begum of Pingla Haridal area of Karnah—(KNO)
+The official identified the couple as Ghulam Yahya son of Habibullah and his wife Zulekha Begum of Pingla Haridal area of Karnah.